 SU Celebrates Women's History Month

 SALISBURY, MD---Salisbury University celebrates Women’s History Month with a series of speakers, films and other events in February and March.

 Sponsored by the Women’s History Month Committee, admission to all events is free unless otherwise noted.
-For more information call 410-543-6030 or visit the SU Web site at www.salisbury.edu.
+For more information call 410-543-6030 or visit the SU website at www.salisbury.edu.